Sameep1234/notes/vault/courses.Semester 5.Operating System.Lecture 4.md

 * ![](/assets/images/2021-08-29-15-36-29.png)

-* Ready/Blocked process can enter directly to exit state when its parent process has terminated or the process is terminated by the OS.
+* Ready and Blocked process can enter directly to exit state when its parent process has terminated or the process is terminated by the OS.
 * When process spawning occurs, then child process is created in the new state.
 * Hang state is equivalent to blocked/waiting state.

 ## Multiple Blocked Queue
-* Suppose there are 10 processes which re in blocked queue waiting for HDD to get accesible and there are 90 processes that are in hand mode.
+* Suppose there are 10 processes which are in blocked queue waiting for HDD to get accesible and there are 90 processes that are in hang mode.
 * Now once HDD is ready to be accessed, OS will have to search this blocked queue and move all these processes to ready state.
 * This is again time consuming and complex.
 Hence multiple blocked queue model emerged.